Aloe Vera Pups for Planting

 Factors to Consider When Growing Aloe Vera Plant

-Before you start growing Aloe Vera at home, you need to consider the following factors to ensure you provide everything the plants need to grow.
+Before you start growing Aloe Vera at home, you need to consider the following factors to ensure you provide everything the plants need to thrive.

 - Aloe Planting Zone

 Aloe Vera is hardy to zone 9, 10 and 11, but it is not frost tolerant.
-If you are growing aloe Vera outdoors where temperatures can get close to freezing, covering with a plant blanket or some kind of protection is advisable.
+If you are growing aloe Vera outdoors where temperatures can get close to freezing, covering them with a plant blanket or providing cold weather protection is recommended.

 Aloe Vera thrives as an indoor plant.
-The two most important factors for successfully growing your own aloe is finding a location with enough sun and ensuring the soil is well-drained.
+The two most important factors for successfully growing aloe is finding a location with enough sun and ensuring the soil is well-drained.

-- Well-drained, sandy soil is best – use a cacti or succulent mix.
-If you prefer to mix your own, try a sand base; supplement with potting soil and/or compost (a 50/50 sand to organic material is a good guideline).
-Add gravel and sand to your own mix.
+- Well-drained, sandy soil is best – use cacti or succulent mix.
+If you prefer to mix your own, try a sand base; supplement with potting soil and compost (a 50/50 sand to organic material is a good guideline).
+Add gravel and sand to your mix.

 - Water & Fertilizer

-- Water deeply, allow the soil to completely dry out before watering again.
-Create holes on the container to improve drainage.
-Aloe Vera plants grown outdoors will likely not need additional fertilizer provided there's adequate drainage and organic material.
+- Water deeply, allow the soil to completely dry out before watering.
+Create holes in the container to improve drainage.
+Aloe Vera plants grown outdoors will likely not need additional fertilizer provided adequate drainage and organic material.

 - Full-sun or as much direct sunlight during the day is ideal.
-Aloe Vera will grow quickly with adequate sun, if you notice your aloe is leggy or leaves seem thin try to find a spot with more light.
+Aloe Vera will multiply with an adequate light source if you notice your aloe is leggy or leaves seem thin try to find a spot with more light.

 How to Plant Aloe Vera at Home